 Faithful and passionate, the Lover is all about intimacy and togetherness.
 Don’t think it stops at kisses and roses, however.
 The Lover’s DNA pushes beyond romantic feeling to a state of being.
 The Lover appreciates beauty in various forms and values collaboration.
 The challenge facing the Lover is letting a fear of being alone, disconnected, or ultimately, unloved, overtake them.

 Like The Commodores, the sensual Romantic just wants to be close to you.
 Charming and charismatic, optimistic and sociable, the Romantic can be intense emotionally.
 This sub-archetype may profess “you complete me”, due to a strong belief in the power of oneness that stems from a shared love.
 The Romantic can stumble over its own optimism, however.
-The challenge is in removing the rose-colored glasses and not get caught up in the chase.
+The challenge is to remove the rose-colored glasses and not get caught up in the chase.

 The Companion is loyal and trustworthy and is the comrade and confidante we turn to when we need a helping hand or a patient ear.
 This sub-archetype holds a deep respect for a person’s inherent value and values relationship.
 The Companion may be devoted to a fault — potentially leading to loss of self and a rise of dependency.